Courage World Tour: Commercial reception

 According to figures reported to Billboard Boxscore, Dion topped the 30 November-dated Hot Tours recap with $33.2 million from the tour's first 19 shows.
 She grossed $7 million in four shows at Montreal's Bell Centre, sold out at 53,864 tickets.
 The opening leg averaged out to $1.747 million and 12,414 tickets per show.
 These figures boosted Dion's career-total to $1.115 billion and 8.8 million tickets sold, as reported to Billboard Boxscore.

 Billboard named the tour as 2020's top pop tour, grossing $84.6 million and 498,000 tickets sold.
 Dion also became the highest female touring act of 2020 and second overall, behind Elton John.
 The tour was named the most successful music tour in North America during 2020 with $71.2 million gross revenue.

-In Paris, all general public tickets (200,000) available for her 6 concert shows at Paris La Défense Arena were sold out immediately in just 90 minutes.
+In Paris, all general public tickets (200,000) available for her six concert shows at Paris La Défense Arena were sold out immediately in just 90 minutes.

 According to Pollstar, Courage World Tour has sold 646,346 tickets across 52 shows, and overall tour revenue totaled $104 million as of March 2021.

 Set list

-This set list is from the 18 September 2019 show at Videotron Centre in Quebec City.
-It is not intended to represent every show.
+This set list is from the 18 September 2019 concert at Videotron Centre in Quebec City.
+It does not represent every concert.